What is Dynamic Content ?

 Before Dynamic Content, content planners would have to use a disparate set of tools to manage their content calendar, determine their content production schedule and keep track of exactly what content was scheduled to go live in each channel at what date.
 Dynamic Content provides a combined solution to all these requirements, introducing the concepts of events and editions to contain the content and schedule for your campaigns, combined with advanced production features to ensure that your content is delivered to the channels you choose when you want it.

-For more detail on the key planning concepts in Dynamic Content take a look at the planning concepts page or expand the section below.
+For more detail on the key planning and scheduling concepts in Dynamic Content take a look at the scheduling concepts page or expand the section below.

 Dynamic Content lets you plan and schedule your content in an easy to use planning calendar, using the concepts of events and editions.
 While the events and editions represent when you want content to be published, you specify the content itself and where it should be delivered using slots.